Skip to content

 Region capture

 • Region capture, not window capture.
 Region capture records a fixed Rectangle of the virtual desktop — whatever pixels the screen happens to be showing inside that region land in the file.
 The region is bound at Recorder.start(...) time and does not follow a window.
-Use ScreenCaptureKitRecorder (macOS) or FfmpegWindowRecorder (Windows) when you have a top-level window to target — the next section covers what the window-targeted backends do differently.
+Use ScreenCaptureKitRecorder (macOS) or WindowsGraphicsCaptureRecorder (Windows) when you have a top-level window to target — the next section covers what the window-targeted backends do differently.

-• Embedded ComposePanel surfaces always fall through to region capture.
-AutoRecorder.start(window: TitledWindow?, region: Rectangle, …) picks window-targeted capture only when window is non-null and (on Windows) has a non-blank title.
-The Frame.asTitledWindow() adapter exposes that title for top-level ComposeWindows, but a panel embedded inside an IntelliJ tool window, a JFrame, a JDialog, or a SwingPanel host inside Compose has no top-level Frame to adapt — callers pass window = null and get the region path.
+• Embedded ComposePanel surfaces without an adaptable top-level Frame need explicit region capture.
+AutoRecorder.startWindow(...) uses window-targeted capture only and fails loudly when no true window target is available.
+The Frame.asTitledWindow() adapter exposes the title and bounds for any top-level Frame, including ComposeWindow and JFrame hosts.
+A panel embedded inside an IntelliJ tool window or a SwingPanel host inside Compose has no separate titled Frame to adapt — callers use AutoRecorder.startRegion(...).
 Practical consequences:

 • Anything that visually overlaps the panel — other windows, the menu bar, OS notifications, a floating popup that escapes the panel's bounds — appears in the recording.